QUEST Seminar on Responsible Research

 Scientific coordination and organisation

-- Dr. Lorena Martinez G., Project manager officer, BIH QUEST Center
+Dr. Lorena Martinez Gamboa, Project management officer, BIH QUEST Center

 Doctoral students are eligible to obtain 0.1 ECTS points for every attended lecture.
 A certificate will be provided at the end of the respective semester.